 Surgical Outcomes Program

-The Surgical Outcomes Program is a collaboration of surgeons, scientists and allied health staff whose goal is to improve the quality of surgical patient care at Mayo Clinic and in the U.S. as a whole.
+The Surgical Outcomes Program is a collaboration of surgeons, scientists and allied health staff whose goal is to improve the quality of surgical patient care at Mayo Clinic and in the United States as a whole.

 Invasive surgical procedures are complex and may lead to complications and adverse events, which affect patients and contribute significantly to overall health care costs.

-The Surgical Outcomes Program will focus on four themes before, during and after surgery:
+Using Mayo Clinic and national data, the Surgical Outcomes Program focuses on four themes before, during and after surgery: